 - Extreme obsession with food and weight

-- Distorted body image, such as feelings of being fat no matter what the reality is
+- Distorted body image, such as a perception of being fat, no matter what the reality is

 - Social withdrawal